-a.
-The use of gravel, rock, or crushed or decomposed granite, or similar materials for landscaping purposes, including mulch, should be kept to a minimum (400 square feet or less is recommended) and located adjacent to the house or driveway, so as to preserve the natural look of the area.
-Large expanses of gravel and similar materials (including concrete) produce excessive reflected heat, disrupt wildlife habitat, and are not in harmony with the natural surroundings of Sandia Heights.
-Use of river rock or similar materials to control erosion is permitted in all areas where it is required, although native plants should be interspersed within the rock areas to assist in stabilizing the soil and improve the aesthetics of rock areas.
-Excessive use of gravel: Gravel or similar materials, including mulch, are not to be substituted for natural vegetation within view of the street.
-Additionally, covering an entire yard with gravel or similar materials, including mulch, is contrary to the spirit of preserving the natural beauty of the Sandia Heights environment, whether the yard or area is smaller than 400 square feet or not, and will not be approved.
+- a.
+The use of gravel, rock, crushed or decomposed granite, or similar materials for landscaping purposes should be kept to a minimum (400 square feet or less is recommended) and located adjacent to the house or driveway, so as to preserve the natural look of the area.
+Large expanses of gravel and similar materials produce excessive reflected heat, disrupt wildlife habitat, and are not in harmony with the natural surroundings of Sandia Heights.
+Use of river rock or similar materials to control erosion is permitted in all areas where it is required, although native plants should be interspersed within the rock areas to assist in stabilizing the soil and improve the aesthetics of rock areas. - b.
+Water features shall not exceed six feet in height.
+They should be located in areas that are generally only visible to the homeowner.
+Location and size should also take into account noise: the sound of a waterfall may be pleasing to some, but annoying to others.
+Water features attract wildlife, so you should consider whether or not you want wildlife (including large predators like bobcats, bears, mountain lions, and coyotes) in your yard before you install a water feature. - c.
+There are many other items that are also included in landscape designs.
+These include, but are not limited to, walls (including retaining walls), fences, gates, driveways, courtyards, patios, pathways, lighting, awnings, play equipment, grading and drainage features, hornos, hot tubs, outdoor kitchens, trellises, ramadas, pergolas, fire pits, greenhouses, flagpoles, sculpture, boulders, bark and various gravel mulches, and yard art.
+The addition of any of these features must be approved by the ACC prior to their installation whether or not these features are visible from neighboring properties.
+For additional information on walls and fences, please refer to the ACC Design Guideline for Walls and Fences.